Setting up Accounts in Quicken for Mac

 The steps for setting up an account are basically the same for all account types.

-- Click on Accounts > New from the menu bar, and then select the type of account that you want to create.
+- Click on Accounts > New from the menu bar, and then select the type of account that you want to create (such as Checking, Savings, Credit Card, and so on).

-- Enter the name of your financial institution in the Search filed, select it from the list, and click Continue.
+- Enter the name of your financial institution in the Search field, select it from the list, and click Continue.
+If you would like to set up a manual account, click Options instead of typing in the financial institution, select the radio button next to Manual, and click Continue.

 - Tell me moreSome financial institutions offer multiple options to choose from.
 Use the name and the information on the right panel of the search results to find the correct institution.